FreeCAD/FreeCAD-documentation/wiki/Path_Development_Roadmap.md

 Some parts require multiple setups to complete.
 Each setup is represented by a separate job but no structure links them together other than the top-level document.
 This is insufficient because the document may contain multiple parts that have completely independent manufacturing steps/jobs/setups.

-Commercial CNC users usually produce a document called a [\'setup sheet\'](https   *//www.cnccookbook.com/art-setup-sheet/) which describes to the CNC operator how to set up the machine in order to manufacture the part.
+Commercial CNC users usually produce a document called a [\'setup sheet\'](https://www.cnccookbook.com/art-setup-sheet/) which describes to the CNC operator how to set up the machine in order to manufacture the part.
 This \'setup sheet\' is not at all related to the Path setupsheet concept.
 It is a human-readable document meant to communicate assumptions and notes required to correctly execute the gcode.
-The setup sheet usually contains the following information   *
+The setup sheet usually contains the following information:

 -   tools required
 -   lowest z level